 Provides a drop-down list of all the categories on the LoggerNet toolbar.
 Hovering over a category will display a list of applications related to that category.
 When an application is selected from this list, it will be started.

 Help Menu

 LoggerNet Help - Opens the LoggerNet on-line help file.

-Check for Updates - Opens Campbell Scientific's website to check for updates to LoggerNet.
+Check for Updates - Opens the Campbell Scientific Software Updater to check for LoggerNet updates.